franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

 This is self-explanatory and won't need further explanations.
-To get the names of the Applications, among other options, can can add the following lines to your 'init.lua' and open Hammerspoon's Console to see them; make sure to adjust the keyboard shortcuts to your liking:
+To get the names of the Applications, among other options, can can add the following lines to your 'init.lua' and open Hammerspoon's Console to see them; make sure to adjust the keyboard shortcuts to your liking (make sure to add these lines outside the section 'SpaceHammer:new' of your 'init.lua'):

 ```lua
   ...